OnePlc/PLC_X_Faq/docs/book/index.md

 As with every other dynamic page, you also have the dynamic button panel where you can show custom buttons for every action you like, optionally filtered based on permissions.

-## Enhance Blog with own code
+## Enhance Faq with own code

-The best of it all - if you like to enhance it, just fork the blog module and implement your changes.
-We gave our best to find a design that allows you to make your customizations but still be update compatible with the main blog module.
+The best of it all - if you like to enhance it, just fork the faq module and implement your changes.
+We gave our best to find a design that allows you to make your customizations but still be update compatible with the main faq module.

-There is already over 60 modules based on Blog like Contacts, Articles, Onlineshops, Events, Members and many more.
+There is already over 60 modules based on Faq like Contacts, Articles, Onlineshops, Events, Members and many more.

-You can use all the blog compatible plugins for your own module like tags, (categories,states,many more) Gamification (User Leveling & Achievements), strong whitelist routing for fort knox like security and much more.
+You can use all the faq compatible plugins for your own module like tags, (categories,states,many more) Gamification (User Leveling & Achievements), strong whitelist routing for fort knox like security and much more.

 Just focus on your business logic and let onePlace do the rest for you.